Featured Post

 Anyway.
 I was right about the book.
 It's enticing.
 It's funny.
 It's worth a read.

-Lou works as a cabbie in a small town in northern Mississippi filled with obnoxious frat boys, drug dealers, and deparately poor people.
+Lou works as a cabbie in a small town in northern Mississippi filled with obnoxious frat boys, drug dealers, and desperately poor people.
 His employer is one of the last legitimate taxi companies around -- although its owner is a conniving fool who seems to dedicate her life to making her drivers miserable.
 But Uber is coming -- which will make the drivers even more miserable and anxious, with even less control over their down-and-out lives.

 So Lou muddles through his 12-hour shifts, shuffling drunks and meth-heads and old people on their last legs to low-paying jobs, hospital visits, and liquor runs in a city without public transportation.
 And Lou has his own problems: He's a failed college teacher (one semester) and novelist (one book, rarely to be found).
 He's looking for an excuse to get his no-longer girlfriend to move out, while narrating his lonely, melancholy life.

 He's really good at the narrating.
 And the loneliness.
-And the meloncholy.
+And the melancholy.
 And his undisguised despair at the town he lives in and how it forces people to live lives of -- as the philosopher once said -- quiet desperation.

 Consider this passage about the only Black Republican man in town -- who spends his days guarding the Confederate statute in the town square, while getting routinely beat up for his troubles.